nourbenhassen/algolia-airflow-test/README.md

 However: if you indicate only *end_date*, or neither *start_date* nor *start_date* then the dag will run taking into account today's date - 1 (yesterday), it means that only one file will be fetched, corresponding to the one ingested at 2 AM.

-It was supposed that the file generated at 2 AM contains yesterday's date.
+An assumption was made that the file generated at 2AM contains yesterday's date.
-To give an example, the file generated on 2022-02-26 at 2 AM, has the following url path: *alg-data-public.s3.amazonaws.com/2022-02-25.csv*
+To give an example, the file generated on 2022-02-26 at 2 AM, can be downloaded using the following url path: *alg-data-public.s3.amazonaws.com/2022-02-25.csv*

 Once the dates are set, the DAG can be run.